inbn/component-gallery/src/content/tabs.md

 - Use `role="tab"` on each **tab** element and `role="tablist"` on the tab list.
 - Give each **tab panel** `role="tabpanel"`.
-- If the tabs are _vertically_ oriented (stacked one on top of the other), give the **tab list** the attribute `aria-orientation="vertical"` (If your tabs are oriented _horizontally_, you can leave this attribute out as it is the default).
+- If the tabs are _vertically_ oriented (stacked one on top of the other), give the **tab list** the attribute `aria-orientation="vertical"` (If your tabs are oriented _horizontally_, you can leave this attribute out as horizontal is the default).
 - If the **tab list** has a visible label, link it to the label with `aria-labelledby="{labelId}"`.
-Otherwise, the tab list should be labelled using the `aria-label` attribute.
+Alternatively, the tab list should be labelled using the `aria-label` attribute.
 - Each **tab** should have the attribute `aria-controls="{tabPanelId}"` linking it to the associated tab panel.
 - The _active_ **tab** should have `aria-selected` set to true and all other tabs should have it set to false.
 - Each **tab panel** should have `aria-labelledby="{tabId}"` to link it with its associated tab element.

 ### JavaScript

-- In addition to aria attributes on your HTML elements, to make a tabbed interface keyboard-accessible, you’ll also need to add some custom keybindings. e.g. the left and right arrows should navigate between tab elements if they are arranged horizontally.[^1]
+- In addition to aria attributes on your HTML elements, to make a tabbed interface keyboard-accessible, you’ll also need to add some custom keybindings. e.g. if your tabs are arranged in horizontal row, the left and right arrows should navigate between tab elements.[^1]

-**Caveat:** although this is the W3C recommended method of making tabbed interfaces keyboard accessible, be aware that a simpler component ([such as an accordion](/components/accordion)) may be more suited to your specific use case.
+**Caveat:** although this is the W3C recommended method of making tabbed interfaces keyboard accessible, be aware that some users may not be familiar with this convention; a component that is simpler to interact with ([such as an accordion](/components/accordion)) may be more suited to your specific use case.

 [^1]: [WAI-ARIA Authoring Practices 1.1](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel)